Syncthing Relay Node: A Regular Client Is Enough

 How Does the “Client as Hub” Solution Work?

-The core idea of this solution is very simple:
+The idea is simple:

 Install a standard Syncthing client on a device with a public IP that’s online 24/7 (like a cheap VPS, a Raspberry Pi at home, or a NAS), and have all your other devices connect to it.